The Science of Employee Recognition and Rewards

 • Believe they are working in a thankless job

-• Feel disconnected with a company’s mission or values
+• Feel disconnected from a company’s mission or values

 • Feel stuck in the same routine with no opportunity for growth